 School bus safety improvements and seatbelts

-School bus services in Victoria have an excellent safety record and buses remain the safest form of travel for children to and from school.
+School bus services in Victoria have an excellent safety record.
+They remain the safest form of travel for children to and from school.

-Earlier investigations have identified that students were at most risk on their commute when getting on and off buses, and improvements have already been made in key areas to address this.
+Past research found that students were at most risk on their commute when getting on and off buses.
+Improvements in key areas have addressed this.

-PTV is now working towards installing seatbelts on all dedicated free school buses as part of the next step in further improving the safety of students when travelling to school.
+PTV is working towards fitting seatbelts on all dedicated free school buses.
+This will further improve the safety of students when travelling to and from school.

 Since July 2013, all new dedicated free rural and regional school buses are being fitted with seatbelts.

-To install seatbelts on school buses as quickly and efficiently as possible, PTV is replacing at least 90 dedicated free school buses each year and retro-fitting seatbelts to an additional 10 buses per year in the school bus fleet.
+To fit seatbelts on school buses as quickly and efficiently as possible, PTV is replacing at least 90 dedicated free school buses each year.

-Since July 2013 there have been 571 replacement buses approved, and of those 481 have been delivered and are fitted with seatbelts, with another 90 confirmed ordered with seatbelts.
+Since July 2013, there have been 896 replacement buses approved.
+Of those replaced, 847 have been delivered and are fitted with seatbelts, with another 49 confirmed ordered with seatbelts.

-There are now 1019 of 1,375 (as at December 2018) dedicated free regional school buses across Victoria with seatbelts installed.
+As at June 2023, there are now 1,296 of 1,447 dedicated free regional school buses across Victoria with seatbelts installed.

 Responsibilities for students wearing seatbelts

-It is not proposed to alter existing legislation and policies, so there are limited changes to responsibilities regarding the use of seatbelts.
-The responsibilities that apply to dedicated free regional school buses with seatbelts installed will continue to apply and consistent with other local jurisdictions, responsibilities will continue to reside predominantly at a local level.
-An education and information programme will also be used to highlight the safety aspects and good practice of children using seat belts whenever they are available.
+It is not proposed to alter existing legislation and policies about the use of seatbelts.
+The responsibilities that apply to school buses with seatbelts fitted will continue to live at local levels.
+An education program will also highlight the safety aspects and good practice of using seat belts whenever they are available.

 Bus drivers will continue to be exempt from monitoring or enforcing passengers to wear seatbelts.

-Parents and carers, in consultation with Principals and bus operators, will continue to be responsible for making decisions regarding the suitability of the seatbelts fitted on the vehicle given the individual child’s height, weight and practicalities around the provision, installation and operation of booster seats.
+Parents and carers, in consultation with principals and bus operators, are responsible for making decisions about the suitability of the seatbelts fitted on the vehicle for their child.